 How many groups would that support?
-Some people will be part of multiple groups, a regular humanist meeting in a pub may only need 50 members to get a regular turn out of a dozen or so, a Sunday Assembly may need 1,000 members to sustain a regular attendance of 100 or so.
+Some people will be part of multiple groups, a regular humanist meeting in a pub may only need 50 members to get a regular turn out of a dozen or so, a Sunday Assembly may need over 1,000 members to sustain a regular attendance of 100 or so.
 Let’s say on average we need one group per 300 people.
 That would equate to 521 groups.
 So, there is certainly a lot of room for growth.

 The UK’s non-Christian faith communities represent a population less than a fifth that of the nonreligious.
 Yet our Jewish citizens support 454 synagogues (56% of Jewish households are members), our Muslim neighbours support 1,500 mosques (around 20% may attend weekly), our Sikh friends support 300 gurdwaras (39% claim to go weekly) and, our Hindu communities support around 400 temples and faith organisations.